 Smart home devices, IoT, machine learning, voice assistant technologies, online communication tools, driverless vehicles, advanced farming equipment, the list goes on and on.
-All of these things require some form of software to control or operate them, and that means there are developers building the necessary applications before the products are released to the market.
+All of these things require some form of software to control or operate them, and that means developers are building the necessary applications before the products are released to the market.

-Programming is so instrumental to today’s world that schools are now adding coding classes to their curriculums, allowing children to learn the basics at young ages.
+Programming is so instrumental in today’s world that schools are now adding coding classes to their curriculums, allowing children to learn the basics at young ages.
 It also shows that anyone can learn to code, at any age, and should be encouraged to do so.

 Whether you’re looking to build software or applications, learn a new language, or just dip your toes in the waters of programming as a hobby, there’s a wide variety of resources at your disposal.
 Teaching yourself how to code is more accessible than ever, if only because there are so many ways to do it.
 That said, the task itself can be quite daunting, and if you don’t know where to start, it’s easy to get lost.

-Before you go any further, the first thing you’ll want to do is decide why you want to learn how to code.
+Before you go any further, the first thing you’ll want to do is to decide why you want to learn how to code.
 What is it you wish to achieve?